p2ppsr/bridgeport-docs/TRANSFORMERS.md

 ### `state.db` and `state.session`

 We pass `db` and `session` in the state object.
 If you leverage this, you MUST pass `session` into any of the database operations you run.
-This insures that they are associated with the MongoDB transactions that Busdriver started for your use.
+This insures that they are associated with the MongoDB transactions that is associated with this current Bitcoin transaction.

 These operations return Promises.
 Always `await` Promises, even if you don't care about the results.

 ## Creating Live Events

 Live events are coming very soon to Bridgeport 2.0.
 Please bug Ty for this if it is causing you pain.

-## Implementation Notes

-We pass `db` and `session` in the state object.
-If you leverage this, you MUST pass `session` into any of the database operations you run.
-This insures that they are associated with the MongoDB transactions that is associated with this current Bitcoin transaction.